gMendeszz/gMendeszz/README.md

 ## Experience

-I have been working for approximately 1 year as a Frontend Developer, contributing to the development and maintenance of modern web applications.
+I am currently working as a Mobile Developer, contributing to the development of web and mobile applications using React Native.

-During this period, I have also been involved in mobile development projects using React Native, applying the same principles of architecture, reusability and performance across platforms.
+I also develop Android applications using Kotlin and Jetpack Compose, applying MVVM architecture, clean code principles and scalable structures.

+My work includes API integration, authentication flows, reusable components, testing and deployment to production environments.

 ---

 ## Direction

-Growing as a frontend developer, building consistent and scalable experiences across web and mobile.
+Growing as an Android-focused developer, building scalable and high-quality mobile applications while leveraging my frontend background to create consistent cross-platform experiences.